 How Much Magnification Do You Need?

 However, the Marlin Model 60 is not a winner for accuracy by any means.
-Typically, these guns will shoot 2 or 3moa making their effective range on a small game about 50 yards.
-Use this to your advantage and by a slim and trim rifle scope with low magnification that you can move through brush easily with.
+Typically, these guns will shoot 2 or 3moa making their effective range on small game about 50 yards.
+Use this to your advantage and buy a slim and trim rifle scope with low magnification that you can move through brush easily with.

 Otherwise, you will ruin the handling characteristics of the Marlin Model 60, arguably one of the best carrying guns in the woods.
 Definitely, the best carrying rimfire rifle ever made for hunting and outdoor use.

 Best Scope for Marlin 60 on the Market

 Nikon needs no introduction.
 They make optics for just about every industry including high-grade medical equipment and eye glasses.
 They specialize in putting out high-quality optics for excellent prices.

 This scope is an excellent example.
 It is from the pro-staff lineup and is a rimfire rifle scope specially designed with a BDC reticle and huge 40 mm objective lens that is extremely bright and easy to hunt with.

 Much like its larger centerfire cousins, Nikon didn’t cut any corners when it designed the scope.
 It is a rimfire rifle scope at heart, with parallax settings and a quarter inch at 50-yard adjustments for windage and elevation but is a full-size scope.
 Not many scopes designed for rimfire rifles are full-sized, simply because rimfire rifles are often made in youth patterns or are ultralight designs.